Student Support Fund - open now!

 The primary purpose of the Funds is to relieve unexpected financial hardship that might impact on a student’s participation in higher education.

-Awards from the Student Support Funds are not required to be repaid and can be used towards unexpected living costs, internet connectivity, specialist software, as well as IT-related study equipment costs up to £500.
+Awards from the Student Support Funds are not required to be repaid and can be used towards unexpected living costs, internet connectivity, specialist software, as well as IT-related study equipment costs.

 The Student Support Funds cannot support students with any fee-related payments; including Tuition fees, Resit fees, Library fees, late payment charges and Hall fines.

 Any UK, EU or International undergraduate or postgraduate student currently enrolled at the University of Reading can make an application to the Student Support Funds.

 Please note that students must normally be enrolled for a minimum of 60 credits or 50% of a full-time course.
 Disabled students studying less than 50% because of their disability may apply if they study at least 25% of a full-time course.
 New part-time students who started their course on/after 1 September 2013 must be enrolled for a minimum of 30 credits or 25% of a full-time course.

 To apply for the Student Support Fund please log into your RISIS Web Portal.
 Go to the “Actions” menu and then click on “Financial Support”.
 From this page you will be able to read the guidance notes and click on the link “Begin/Continue application for financial support or bursary”.
 When you have completed your online application you will get an acknowledgment email sent to you.